Masoudmashayekh/100_days_of_code_Python/README.md

 - plotly Bar & Donut Charts: Analyse Prize Categories & Women Winning Prizes
 - Using Matplotlib to Visualise Trends over Time
 - A Choropleth Map and the Countries with the Most Prizes
+- Create Sunburst Charts for a Detailed Regional Breakdown of Research Locations
+- Unearthing Patterns in the Laureate Age at the Time of the Award
 -

 Link to work: